Safabelle/small-project/Titanic-prediction/README.md

 My hypothesis are:
 1. The one who owned 1st class tickets is likely to survive
 2. Women and kids are likely to survive
-3. The crew are likely not survive
-4. The one with high socio-economic class is likely to survive
+3. The one with high socio-economic class is likely to survive